-One of the primary concern of most of the Affiliate marketer is dealing with affiliate links from an SEO perspective.
+One of the primary concerns of most Affiliate marketers is dealing with affiliate links from the SEO perspective.

 One way to make sure your affiliate site grows and doesn’t get penalized due to affiliate links is by making sure you are adding value to your layer of content.
 An affiliate site should also be promoted and maintained like any other high-quality site.

-I have a Webhosting affiliate site and most of the time, I have 1-2 affiliate links within the blog post.
-Somehow, with recent panda update, traffic increased and now it’s ranking on top 10 for many of money keyword.
+I have one Webhosting affiliate site and most of the time, I have 1-2 affiliate links in every blog post.
+Somehow, with the recent YMYL update, traffic increased and now it’s ranking in the top 10 for many money keywords.
 Lucky me, but to make sure Google doesn’t penalize me for using affiliate links, I take care of a few things, which I will discuss below after the video.